pyrocms-templates/default-module/README.md

 *Please don't use the issue trackers for support/questions.*

 ## Resources

-[PyroCMS](https://github.com/pyrocms/pyrocms), An MVC PHP Content Management System built to be easy to use, theme and develop with.
+- [PyroCMS](https://github.com/pyrocms/pyrocms), an MVC PHP Content Management System built to be easy to use, theme and develop with.
 It is used by individuals and organizations of all sizes around the world.

-[Awesome PyroCMS](https://github.com/websemantics/awesome-pyrocms), A curated list of PyroCMS addons and resources.
+- [Pyro Builder](https://github.com/websemantics/entity_builder-extension), scaffold your PyroCMS apps in style for a more pleasurable and productive coding experience.

-[Pyro Builder](https://github.com/websemantics/entity_builder-extension), scaffold your PyroCMS apps in style for a more pleasurable and productive coding experience.
+- [Auto Pyro](https://github.com/websemantics/auto-pyro), a PyroCMS deploy tool for faster development experience.

-[Auto Pyro](https://github.com/websemantics/auto-pyro), a PyroCMS deploy tool for faster development experience.
+- [Awesome PyroCMS](https://github.com/websemantics/awesome-pyrocms), a curated list of PyroCMS addons and resources.

-## Copyright and license
+## License

 [MIT license](http://opensource.org/licenses/mit-license.php)
 Copyright (c) Web Semantics, Inc.